jpizagno/sandbox/nginx/load-balancing/README.md

 ### Build
-start each container with a container
+build and run each container

 ```bash
 shell% cd ./example1/